sarahciston/codingcare/posts/0critintro.md

 Crafters and other artists know that resistance can emerge from the properties of the materials themselves, and that creation is a cooperative effort between maker and material.
 Digital humanities researcher Bethany Nowviskie argues that this resistance is a reminder of "the material nature of every generative or transformative textual process" most useful when makers have deep knowledge of their environment, including the time and access allows them to make and refine their own tools: "the material nature of every generative or transformative textual process" [@nowviskieResistanceMaterials2013].

 Queer use is a form of resistance, both material resistance and cultural resistance.
 It can be a way of 'living otherwise' and might be read in some cases as a form of tactical media.
-Sara Ahmed describes queer use as both a refusal of normative use and an embrace of the unused:
+Feminist writer Sara Ahmed describes queer use as both a refusal of normative use and an embrace of the unused:

 >"To queer use is to linger on the material qualities of that which you are supposed to pass over; it is to recover a potential from materials that have been left behind, all the things you can do with paper if you refuse the instructions.
 That recovery can be dangerous.
 The creativity of queer use becomes an act of destruction, whether intended or not; not digesting something, spitting it out; putting it about." [@ahmedQueerUse2018]